SirGnip/JVMUberRepo/app/FluxFlightFight/doc/projects.md

     - idea of how to track state: https://stackoverflow.com/a/13017419
         - though, i could do a big array like this, or i could just track the state im interested in for each object
     - x have visual to reflect direction of bird?
-    - x can i have that may keys pressed at the same time (4 players, each player will be holding a direction key down)
+    - x can i have that many keys pressed at the same time (4 players, each player will be holding a direction key down)
     - one part of this will be determining state of keys (is it down?) which means I'll have to deal with key-repeat.
         - it appears that a keyboard is split into zones. a max number of keys *in a certain zone* can be held down at once.
 I'll probably need to choose keys that span zones.
         - in a text editor, press three keys next to each other at the same time. if they are in the same zone, you will hear a "beep" and see no characters typed.
 Keep hitting these three keys